alibaba/async_simple/docs/docs.en/QuantitativeAnalysisReportOfCoroutinePerformance.md

 ⚠️：

 - About memory allocation.
-The stackful coroutine need to allocate a large amount of memory in advance, while the stackless coroutine need to allocate memory for coroutine frame.
+The stackful coroutine need to allocate a large chunk of memory in advance, while the stackless coroutine need to allocate a small chunk of memory for each coroutine frame.

 - Excluding the effect of memory allocation, there is no significant difference in test results.